-A shorter warranty.
-The Sealy Posturepedic line ranges from about $500 to $1,500 for a queen set, with higher-end models featuring pocketed coils and gel-infused foam.
-Lower-priced models have increased innerspring support in the center third of the mattress, where the heavier parts of a person's body rest, which adds extra value.
-The warranty on Posturepedics is 10 years; SleepLikeTheDead.com reports that until recently, it was 25 years.
+May cost less than some comparable mattresses.
+Prices for the Sealy Posturepedic line range from about $500 up to about $2,100 for a king-sized hybrid mattress.
+However, experts say Sealy mattresses are slightly lower-priced overall than competing innerspring mattresses from Simmons and Serta.
+In addition, compared to other mattresses, even the lower-end Posturepedic models have increased innerspring support in the center third of the mattress, where the heavier parts of a person's body rest, which adds extra value.
+The warranty on Posturepedic mattresses is 10 years; non-prorated.
 Some other innerspring makers offer long warranties, but many are prorated after 10 years.
 The Posturepedic warranty covers sagging, but only if the depth of the indentation is at least 1.5 inches.

 Mixed assessments from reviewers.
 According to SleepLikeTheDead.com, 20 percent of Posturepedic owners report significant sagging or body impressions within three years of ownership.
 Editors also find that owners tend to replace their Posturepedic after six to seven years of regular use.
 This longevity figure is close to or lower than the average longevity reported for all innerspring mattresses as well as all mattress types.
-Still, we read many comments from owners posting to Viewpoints.com that applaud the Posturepedic's durability.
+Still, we read many comments from owners that applaud the Posturepedic's durability.

-Review: Sealy Innerspring Mattress (Posturepedic, Sealy Brand) Review, Ratings & Comparisons, Editors of SleepLikeTheDead.com, May 8, 2014
+Review: Sealy Innerspring Mattress (Posturepedic, Sealy Brand) Review, Ratings & Comparisons, Editors of SleepLikeTheDead.com, May 5, 2015